The Winslow Boy (1948 film): Differences from the play

 Unlike the play and the David Mamet remake, the 1948 film shows the actual trial, while in other versions, the trial occurs offstage and the audience is told (but not shown) what occurred during it.

 Production

 The film was shot in early 1948.

-The Archer-Shee case took place in 1908, while the film is set in 1912-13, just prior to World War I.
+The Archer-Shee case took place in 1908, while the film is set in 1912–13, just prior to World War I.

 Reception

 Box office

 The Winslow Boy was one of the most popular films at the British box office in 1948.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.
+According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, The Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.

+As of 30 June 1949 the film earned £216,000 in the UK of which £159,034 went to the producer.